polcamacho/Ninja-Warrior/README.md

 Check point autosave.

 Sliders move with arrows and button arrows, and with clicks in scrollbar.
+One more check point added in map 2, and has a fx when player pass.

 ## Controls